 As required by federal law, Brooklyn College's Annual Security Report and yearly crime statistics for this report are compiled on a calendar-year basis by the Brooklyn College Public Safety Office in accordance with the definitions of crimes provided by the FBI for use in the Uniform Crime Reporting (UCR) system.
-These statistics include the previous 3 years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Brooklyn College; and on public property within, or immediately adjacent to and accessible from, the campus (Public Property consists of the following streets: All of Campus Road; Avenue H from Campus Rd. to Nostrand Avenue; Avenue H from Campus Rd. to Ocean Avenue; and Bedford Avenue from Campus Rd. to LIRR overpass).
+These statistics include the previous 3 years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Brooklyn College; and on public property within, or immediately adjacent to and accessible from, the campus (Public Property consists of the following streets: All of Campus Road; Avenue H from Campus Rd. to Nostrand Avenue; and Bedford Avenue from Campus Rd. to LIRR overpass).
 In addition, these stats are gathered from reported crimes to the safety services office/officers, crimes reported to other campus officials with significant responsibility for student and campus activities as well as those crimes reported to the local police precinct.
-These statistics also include persons referred for campus possession.
+These statistics also include persons referred for campus disciplinary action for categories required under the Clery Act including liquor law violations, drug law violations and illegal weapons possession.
 In addition to being attached to this report, these statistics can also be accessed at the Brooklyn College Security Website and at the United States Department of Education Website at: http://www2.ed.gov/admins/lead/safety/campus.html#data.
 Copies are available at the Public Safety Office - 0202 Ingersoll Hall.